kusumotoa/wiki-work/Advanced-Usage.md

 In 5.3.0, we do refactoring on `SDAnimatedImageView`, separate the rendering part from the player part.
 The `SDAnimatedImagePlayer` is the solution for this.

 A player, does not care about **how you consume the frames** (whether to render it on CALayer, on WatchKit, or SwiftUI, or even some digital process pipeline).
-It also does not care about **how you generate the frames** (whether SDAnimatedImage, SDImageGIFCoder, or even video frames like [AVAssetImageGenerator](https://developer.apple.com/documentation/avfoundation/avassetimagegenerator?language=objc)).
+It also does not care about **how you generate the frames** (whether SDAnimatedImage, SDImageGIFCoder.
+Even the video format frames - see showcase [SDWebImageVideoCoder](https://github.com/SDWebImage/SDWebImageVideoCoder)).
 It only drive the logic to calculate the duration, frame rate, and callback the handler to process.

 The simple usage for WatchKit animation, can be concluded into this: